-During the station upgrade, the station is expected to be relocated to an interim facility at the intersection of 44th Avenue SW and SW Hill Street that will ensure continued fire and medic response to the neighborhood served by Fire Station 29.
+During the station upgrade, the station was relocated to an interim facility at the intersection of 44th Avenue SW and SW Hill Street that will ensure continued fire and medic response to the neighborhood served by Fire Station 29.

 - Bay space for one active apparatus and one reserve apparatus